mkmik/arepa/README.md

 # Usage

-For example you can combine it with [waigo](https://github.com/mkmik/waigo) so it can show
+For example you can combine it with [waigo](https://github.com/mkmik/waigo) so it can show test and build errors for the package under the current directory:

 ```
 arepa -t waigo go test